warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 There are a total of XX SNPs in the current release 8 in a survey of YY rice accessions.

-Total from the new SNP sets.
+Total from the new SNP sets with REFS.

 - Approximately 19 million SNPs called per each of 8 [Magic16](https://doi.org/10.1038/s41597-020-0438-2) genomes from the [3K rice genome project](https://doi.org/10.1186/2047-217x-3-7): Nipponbare, MH63, IR64, Azucena, ARC 10497, Zhenshan 97, Liu Xu, and N22.